-Birthday parties are an NJ Audubon member benefit.
+Birthday parties are a NJ Audubon member benefit.
 If you are not a member you can join at anytime and schedule a birthday party for your child.

 Children’s Birthday Parties

-Treat your child to a nature themed birthday party at Scherman Hoffman!
-Your child and guests will have a fantastically fun time exploring the sanctuary with our Naturalists.
-Explore our pond, stream, search for birds or nature’s treasures, meet our live animals at the center, or build a fairy or gnome house in our Enchanted Forest.
+Celebrate the nature lover in your family!
+Treat your child to a nature-themed birthday party!
+Your child and guests will have a wildly fun time exploring the sanctuary with our naturalists.
+Search for birds or other natural treasures at our pond, stream or on our trails; meet our live animals at the center or build a fairy or gnome house in our enchanted forest!

-- Parties are booked for a two hour period.
+· Parties are reserved for a two-hour period.

-- $250 for a party of up to 15 children, an additional charge of $10 per child will be added for parties up to 20 children.
+· The cost is $250 for a party of up to 15 children; an additional charge of $10 per child will be added for parties up to a maximum of 20 children.